dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this section we will consider some ES settings.
 For a basic (i.e. non clustered) ES setting, most of them are not needed, so we'll focus just on the neccesary items:

-* The *cluster name* gives a recognizable name to the ES6 cluster, allowing Liferay to refer to the ES server in its configuration.
+* **Cluster settings**: the *cluster name* gives a recognizable name to the ES6 cluster, allowing Liferay to refer to the ES server in its configuration.
+Also, we'll instruct this service to not form a cluster by setting the appropriate node discovery type
-* The memory settings tell ES JVM how much heap will be used, via the ``ES_JAVA_OPTS`` environment variable.
+* **Memory settings**: tell ES JVM how much heap will be used, via the ``ES_JAVA_OPTS`` environment variable.

 These elements will reflect in our docker-compose file as follows: